 Secretary: 0487 015 874

 Secretary: (03) 5026 3661

-The Assessment Officer will discuss the cost during an evaluation.
+The Assessment Officer will discuss fees during the home assessment.
 Costs are set annually according to CHSP/HACC fees policy.